 We’ve all had that feeling, like we’re being watched, or that something just wasn’t right.
 Trust that feeling.
 You might not know why something seems off, and you could be wrong… but if you’re right it could save your life.
 Living and being safe is better than looking strange, or asking that someone escort you to your car.
 Often, parking garages will have security guards that can help you if you feel unsafe.
 Don’t take a chance.
 If something feels off trust that feeling, and be safe.

 It’s better to have protection and not need it than to need it and not have it.
 You never want to have to use protection, but there might be a time when you have no other choice.
 Again, women are at higher risk, and as such, need protection more than their male counterparts.
 One of the best forms of protection you can keep is a can of pepper spray.
 They’re small, effective, and legal in almost all buildings.
 Keep in mind, minors and felons aren’t legally allowed to purchase pepper spray.
-To get an overview of the laws with your state check out this resource.
 There are of course other ways to protect yourself.
 Martial arts can be a great life skill that could save your life.
 Even a concealed handgun is an option.
 There are a lot of laws in California regarding weapons.
 This resource can help if you have more questions about the laws surrounding gun ownership for your state.

 If you’re parked in a parking garage it’s best if you avoid internal stairwells.
 Even external ones can be a haven for predators that are stalking, mugging or even have the intention to rape someone.
 Stairwells are quiet, isolated, and there’s only one way to go.
 It’s very easy to be vulnerable if you’re in a stairwell, or even in an elevator in some places.
 Keep an eye on your surroundings, and don’t spend any more time in a dangerous place than is necessary.